karol-brejna-i/kogito-mqtt-decision-process-kafka/README.md

 - Environment variable JAVA_HOME set accordingly
 - Maven 3.6.2+ installed

-The service assumes that **Kafka and MQTT brokers are up and running**.
-It assumes they are accessible on localhost and use default ports.
+The service assumes that **MQTT broker is up and running**.
+It assumes it is accessible on localhost and use default ports.
 If you want to supply different settings, use [application.properties](./src/main/resources/application.properties)

+    Please note, that you can use MQTT_HOST and MQTT_PORT environment variables for changing the defaults.

 ### Compile and Run in Local Dev Mode